 Benefits to Students

-Most employers, like you, are aware of the benefits internships offer to college students, and many want to serve their communities by helping students move from college life to productive careers.
-With the experience, connections and perspectives gained from a successful internship, graduates are more certain of their career choices, more knowledgeable about how to contribute to the organization that hires them, and capable of being productive more quickly.
+Employers, like you, are aware of the benefits internships offer to college students, and many want to serve their communities by helping students move from college life to productive careers.
+With the experience, connections and perspectives gained from a successful internship, graduates are more certain of their career choices and knowledgeable about how to contribute to the organization that hires them.

 "Experiential education assignments are outstanding ways for students and employers to try each other out.
 Participating in an internship or co-op can help students decide if they really are suited to a particular profession or organization.
 In turn, employers can assess student performance on-site and in their corporate culture and, if they like what they see, can work to convert the student into a full-time employee upon graduation."

 - Marilyn Mackes, executive director